cs3org/OCM-API/IETF-RFC.md

 to assume that the Receiving Server will honor the MFA requirement.
 This establishment of trust will inevitably be implementation dependent, and can be done for example using a pre approved allow list of trusted Receiving Servers.
 The procedure of establishing trust is out of scope for this specification: a mechanism similar to the [ScienceMesh](https://sciencemesh.io) integration for the [Invite](#invite-flow) capability may be envisaged.

 # Appendix B: Request Signing

 A request is signed by adding the signature in the headers.
 The sender also needs to expose the public key used to generate the signature.
 The receiver can then validate the signature and therefore the origin of the request.
-To help debugging, it is recommended to also add all properties used in the signature as headers, even if they can easily be re-generated from the payload.
+To help debugging, it is RECOMMENDED to also add all properties used in the signature as headers, even if they can easily be re-generated from the payload.